La'uf al HaMillion

-La'uf al HaMillion (לעוף על המיליון) is an Israeli game show hosted by Yaron Brovinsky.
+La'uf al HaMillion (לעוף על המיליון, "Fly for a Million") is an Israeli game show hosted by Yaron Brovinsky.
 It has been broadcast on Channel 10 since December 2010.
-The show's format was specially developed for Channel 10 by July August Productions.
+The show's format was developed for Channel 10 by July August Productions..
+The show format was sold to a number of other countries.

-The show was sold for production in Spain through Israeli distributor Armoza Formats, where it was a success and aired from 2011 to 2021, and was also sold to NBC (US) and Sat.1 (Germany).
-It was later sold to France, China, Hungary, Brazil, Argentina, Turkey, Italy, Thailand, Uruguay, Vietnam and Greece and has aired over 4,000 episodes globally (Jan 2017).

 Objective

 Each round, there's a main contestant, who competes with ten other contestants in trivia questions.
 The main contestant's goal is to beat as many contestants in a head-to-head match.
 If the main contestant succeeds in knocking out all ten, they win 1,000,000 NIS.
+The name of the show refers to the gimmick in the show when a contestant flies down a trapdoor under the feet after missing a question.